About Me

 In early 2012 I moved to the US to work for Kittelson.
 Originally I thought this would be a two, maybe four, year experience but it's lasted more than a decade.
 Although I had not originally considered transport as a career, I soon realized it was my true professional calling.
 I love working in transport.
 It is a field that affects everyone's lives.
 I especially became passionate about public transport.
 The efficiency of transit appealed to the engineering side of me while the social benefits appealed to my personal values.
 It is critical to the existence of cities, to social justice and equity, and to the future of transport.
 Now that I know where I want to focus my career, I am working on becoming a leader in my field.

-But my life isn't just work.
-Outside of work I like to travel (I have visited many states and cities since moving to the US), visit the mountains, and go to the movies.
+My life isn't just work.
+Outside of work I like to travel, visit the mountains, run (not very fast), and go to the movies.
 Most importantly, I like to spend quality time with my wife and daughter.

 My Life in a Map